DazzleProj/.github/profile/README.md

 **Vision**: Tasks as the fundamental unit of computing - a task-based operating system where AI and human work converge through natural language task management.

-**Integration**: Consumes DazzleAI tools for intelligent workflow automation
+**Integration**: Consumes DazzleML tools for intelligent workflow automation

 ---